lragudo/queer-christian-64ba3/src/pages/bible.md

           - Lorem ipsum

           - dolor sit amet
-      - question: What is a Christian?
+      - question: What are the passages on homosexuality in the Bible?
         answer: >-
           ## Lorem ipsum